 Causes of Breakouts & How to Avoid them

+Increased production of hormones and overproduction of oil (sebum) in the skin can cause the growth of a bacteria called P.acnes which is typically the cause of breakouts or acne.
 Genetics are also said to play a big role on how your body reacts to hormones that stimulate acne.
-There are also many habits to either avoid or implement in order to minimize or otherwise rid yourself altogether of P.acnes bacteria and breakouts.
-Here are five reasons you might be exasperating bacteria on your face and causing yourself breakouts:
+There are many habits to either avoid or implement in order to minimize or otherwise rid yourself altogether of P.acnes bacteria and breakouts.
+Here are five reasons your breakouts may be on the increase:

 As we mentioned in other blog posts, cortisol levels go down while we rest and our body (and skin) undergoes a process of repair and regeneration.
-Therefore if not enough rest is attained, our bodies are exposed to high cortisol levels, constantly... which can be a trigger for breakouts.
+Therefore if not enough rest is attained, our bodies are exposed to high cortisol levels, constantly; which can be cause for breakouts.

 Breakouts and clogged pores thrive on the skin when we sweat and do things like skip showers.... never a good idea.
-Before you anticipate you're going to sweat, it's always good practise washing off any makeup, oil or bacteria to avoid it getting into the pores as they open to produce sweat.
+Before you anticipate that you may be likely to sweat, it's always good practise to wash off any makeup, oil or bacteria to avoid it getting into the pores as they open to produce sweat.

 Wearing things like hats, and tight clothing that are not breathable- (especially at the gym) can trap sweat and bacteria against the skin and also clog pores.
 The lining of a tight hat, headband, sports bra, even linings of under garments carry this risk, causing zits to pop up.
-Showering and washing your face after sweating is a fix, as well as loosening the band of the hat so it's not so snug against the skin to trap sweat and bacteria, and wearing loose fitting clothing during a sweat session.
-Also always wash clothing, and clean the bands of your hat with a disinfecting wipe, if not washing it.
+Showering and washing your face after sweating is a fix, as well as loosening the band of the hat so it's not so snug against the skin to trap sweat and bacteria.
+Using an anti-bacterial wipe in this area is a great way to make sure the area is bacteria free prior to each use.
+Wearing loose fitting clothing during a sweat session can be a fix for body acne as well as regularly washing clothing.